-All documents which are used to construct the home Insurance Endorsements, Contractor Information Contract for Construction CHECK SHEET THREE: Provide this page as part of your DD submittal.
-Confirm that you have included the required information by initialing beside each item listed below.

-PROVIDE: (1) A completed Waterway Palms Plantation Form Two-Design Development Review Request (2) A completed Form Three - Materials of Construction, exclude color selection if desired.
+CHECK SHEET THREE: Provide this page as part of your DD submittal.
+Confirm that you have included the required information by initialing beside each item listed below. d PROVIDE: (1) A completed Waterway Palms Plantation Form Two-Design Development Review Request (2) A completed Form Tirce - Materials of Construction, exclude color selection if desired.
 (3) Design Development Floor Plans and Elevations in digital format including: i.
-Floor plan: Indicate all rooms, and sizes, along with square footage.
-Show the finished floor elevation (FFE) of the first floor with respect to the benchmark and highest grade elevation noted on the site survey identified on check sheet one. ii.
-Roof plan indicating slopes and finish materials. iii.
+Foor plan: Indicate all rooms, and sixes, along with square footage.
+Show the finished floor elevation (FFE) of the first floor with respect to the benchmark and highest grade devaration noted on the site survey identified on check sheet one. iii.
 Elevations: Provide front, rear, and side elevations indicating building materials and finishes.
 Elevations to be site adapted showing correct location of grade with respect to the topography.
 Show floor to floor heights and overall height. iv.
 A fully detailed wall section from foundation to roof and through a window, showing all significant elements of construction including flashing, air and water barriers, etc. v.
-A transverse and longitudinal section through the front porch and front door. vi.
-Additional key details of each unique feature on the exterior of the home.
-(4) Submit updated site survey described in Check Sheet One if there have been changes since the SD submittal.
+A transverse and longitudinal section through the front porch and front door.
+(3) Submit updated site survey described in Check Sheet One if there have been changes since the SD submittal.
 (5) Include any request for a Variance at this time.
 Typically, a Variance is granted only in cases of hardship related to site constraints that may dictate conditions of the design that are in conflict with Guideline requirements.
-A variance request is attached yes no. (6) On each drawing provide designer/ architect information as required in Article II (2) (7) A copy of this page with your initials on the lines to the left and item 5 checked, yes or no (8) Submit Fees denoted on Form Two, with checks made to "Waterway Palms Plantation HOA."
-Other data: The Waterway Palms Plantation ARC reserves the right to require the submittal of other information, data, drawin and samples as deemed necessary.
+A variance request is attachedyes no(6) On each drawing provide designer/ architect information as required in Article II (2).
+A copy of this page with your initials on the lines to the left and item 5 checked, yes or no. Submit Fees denoted on Form Two, with checks made to "Waterway Palms Plantation HOA."
+Other data: The Waterway Palms Plantation ARC reserves the right to require the submittal of other information, data, drawin ing